Significant Accounting Policies

 The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the period.
 The Company’s management believes that the estimates, judgments and assumptions used are reasonable based upon information available at the time they are made.
 Actual results could differ from those estimates.

-On an ongoing basis, the Company’s management evaluates estimates, including those related to tax assets and liabilities, fair values of stock-based awards, warrants to purchase the Company’s ordinary shares, capital note and inventories write-offs.
+On an ongoing basis, the Company’s management evaluates estimates, including those related to fair values of stock-based awards, warrants to purchase the Company’s ordinary shares, capital note and inventories write-offs.
 Such estimates are based on historical experience and on various other assumptions that are believed to be reasonable, the results of which form the basis for making judgments about the carrying values of assets and liabilities.

 The accompanying consolidated financial statements have been prepared in U.S. dollars (“dollar” or “dollars”).

 A substantial portion of the Group’s costs are incurred in New Israeli Shekels (“NIS”).
-However, the Group finances its operations mainly in U.S. dollars and a majority of the Group’s revenues are denominated in dollars.
+However, the Group finances its operations mainly in dollars and a majority of the Group’s revenues are denominated in dollars.
 As such, the Company’s management believes that the U.S. dollar is the currency of the primary economic environment in which the Group operates.
 Thus, the functional and reporting currency of the Group is the U.S. dollar.

 Transactions and balances that are denominated in dollars are presented at their original amounts.
 Non-dollar transactions and balances have been re-measured to dollars in accordance with Accounting Standards Codification (“ASC”) No. 830, “Foreign Currency Matters”.
 All foreign currency transaction gains and losses are reflected in the consolidated statements of operations as financial income or expenses, as appropriate.